vippsas/vipps-psp-api/vipps-psp-api.md

 The actual _processing_ of the data is done as a batch.

 The reason for this is that some PSPs send Vipps all their status updates once a day.
-Based on this we created a service that can handle thousands of transaction updates in one operation.
+Based on this, we created a service that can handle thousands of transaction updates in one operation.

 To avoid all of these updates being written to our database at once, with the